This isn't a cost. It's an investment.

 - Suitable for outdoor and indoor pool enclosures

-- Manufacturer limited warranty on metal, powder coat, and gate hardware
+- Manufacturer warranty on metal, powder coat, and gate hardware, on the terms in the current manufacturer and coater documentation

 Layouts, shapes, and tie-ins